USACrimeMap

 About this page

 Officers logged an arrest in 0.0% of these dispatches, with a written report filed in 0.0%.
 The remainder were resolved as routine matters, referrals, or with no further action needed.
-Activity peaks around 14:00; the most-recurring single address is 2600 - 2649 BLOCK OF CONNECTICUT AVENUE NW.
+Activity peaks around 15:00; the most-recurring single address is 3100 - 3299 BLOCK OF 14TH STREET NW.

 Calls-for-service like these are dispatch records, not adjudicated outcomes.
 Metropolitan Police Department of the District of Columbia remains the system of record.
 If you need to verify a specific case, contact the originating agency directly.
 Data on this page refreshes automatically each time we re-ingest the upstream feed.